Shaula Vogue

-Shaula Vogue (born 28 August 1986) is an American radio and television presenter, DJ and former fashion model raised in Honolulu and, as of 2020, living in Japan.
-She hosts Power of Music on InterFM and cohosts Design Talks Plus (NHK E and NHK World-Japan) and Biz Stream (NHK World-Japan), as well as her own podcast Greenhouse Radio with Shaula.
+Shaula Vogue (born 28 August 1986) is a Japanese-American radio and television presenter, DJ and fashion model raised in Honolulu and, as of 2023, living in Japan.
+She hosts Recorrer on InterFM plus 25 JFN stations nationwide and cohosts Design Talks Plus (NHK E and NHK World-Japan) and Biz Stream (NHK World-Japan), as well as her own podcast Greenhouse Radio with Shaula.

 Vogue debuted in 2007 in TV Tokyo's late night programme Aloha Girl.
 Soon she started appearing in fashion magazines such as ViVi and Glitter and participating in events as Kobe Collection and Tokyo Girls Collection.
-She also debuted in radio in 2008 on Chiba's Bay FM.
+Vogue had her radio debut in 2008 on Chiba's Bay FM.

 Since late 2021 she is represented by Cent.
 Force through its ZONE section.
 She used to be represented by Ryo Izuno's agency Office R.